STScI-MIRI/MIRI-Pixel-DB/README.md

     - 'ramps': '1087 MB',
     - 'groups': '8991 MB',
     - 'correctedgroups': '14 GB'
 - On my personal machine (2.9 GHz Intel Core i9  with 32 GB 2400 MHz DDR4 memory), it took ~ 29 minutes to add raw exposure data to DB and approximately 197 minutes to add corrected exposure data to DB (~3.3 hours total, excluding any JWST pipeline operations).
-See more timing details in `code_profile_info.txt` file in this repository.

 ## Data Selection
 MIRI Pixel DB demonstration will be on JPL8 data taken on the FPM-101 detector.
 We have selected 332 uncalibrated, raw exposures (FITS), totaling 166.9 GB from the JPL8 test campaign.
 This data comes from the following JPL8 tests: